 They include Santa Rita Reserva Cabernet Sauvignon, Oops Spicy Splendor Merlot (love the name), and Los Vascos Grande Reserve Cabernet.
 All were affordable.

 The ambiance of the restaurant is, unfortunately, non-existent, but don’t let that fool you.
-The food Doug and I ate was remarkably fresh, beautifully displayed, and thoroughly enjoyable.
+The food I ate there with my partner was remarkably fresh, beautifully displayed, and thoroughly enjoyable.
 We started off with freshly made bread and a delightful salsa dip.

-Since we’ve been on a mission to slim down, we split our meal.
-It’s a good thing we did because one meal was plenty for two.
+We split our meal and it’s a good thing we did because one meal was plenty for two.

-As an appetizer, we delighted in the restaurant’s freshly made chicken and beef empanadas that were a savory-sweet mixture of meat, onions, raisins, black olives, and hard-boiled eggs.
+As an appetizer, we tried the restaurant’s freshly made chicken and beef empanadas that were a savory-sweet mixture of meat, onions, raisins, black olives, and hard-boiled eggs.
 It’s a meal in itself.

 Our next course was a simple Chilean Salad made with sliced onions, freshly quartered tomatoes, cilantro, extra virgin olive oil, and a little sea salt.
-By the way, Chilean extra virgin olive oil is excellent.
+If you haven’t tried it, Chilean extra virgin olive oil is excellent.

-Next was Paila Marina, and outstanding and light fish soup with mussels, clams, baby squid, fish fillet, shrimp and crabs legs.
+Next was Paila Marina, and outstanding and light fish soup with mussels, clams, baby squid, fish fillet, shrimp, and crabs legs.
 It’s one of the best seafood soups I’ve ever had!